Posted on February 12th, 2021

 With over 25 years of experience in providing quality assistance to people injured by toxic exposure, our legal team is ready to help you if you were a textile mill worker before 1980 and developed one of the diseases above.
 Although the legal process is complex and tedious, it will require minimal involvement on your part, which will allow you to focus on your health and treatment, as we are aware that the majority of our clients are in great physical and emotional suffering.

 Since 1990, we have been recovering financial compensation on behalf of victims of asbestos exposure and are bound to help you obtain the most favorable outcome for your case.
 With vast knowledge and relentless dedication, our legal team will file a personal injury claim with all the companies responsible for your diagnosis, which will result in the maximum compensation you are eligible for.
-However, it is important to keep in mind that asbestos exposure cases have a statute of limitations of 3 years in most states, which is why we advise you to contact our law firm as soon as possible so as not to lose your right to compensation.
 Because solid evidence must accompany your claim, our legal experts will conduct extensive research to discover additional proof for your case, which will guarantee a great outcome.
 The only documents you will have to send your attorney are your employment and medical records, as the rest of the paperwork will be efficiently handled by our legal team.
 Eventually, you will receive the money you deserve for your suffering.
 For more information, please feel free to contact us and we will gladly answer your questions.